LSST-strong-lensing/slsim/slsim/Sources/SourceCatalogues/CosmosWebCatalog/README.md

 # Tutorial

 A notebook demonstrating how to match Sersics to real sources is given [here](https://github.com/LSST-strong-lensing/slsim/blob/main/notebooks/sersic_to_real_galaxy_source_matching.ipynb).
-In order to use the catalog, a path to the directory containing both the master catalog and the detection images must be given.
+In order to use the catalog, a path to the directory containing both the catalog and the corresponding images must be given.

 # Acknowledgments